 We’ll send an email to your Square account if it’s necessary to put limits in place or adjust limits already in place.
 You can email Square to ask for more details or check in on how far you have progressed towards your limit – just respond to the original payment limit notice that we sent to your Square account.

 A payment limit is applied by calendar period.
-Limits might be applied in a monthly, quarterly or annual timeframe.
+Limits might be applied in a monthly, quarterly or annual time frame.
 Limits applied mid-period will apply to the entirety of that period.
-For example, if a monthly limit is applied on June 15th, then the amount processed between June 1st and June 15th will count toward the processing limit for the remainder of that month.
+For example, if a monthly limit is applied on 15 June, then the amount processed between 1 June and 15 June will count towards the processing limit for the remainder of that month.

 This varies from account to account, depending on the type and size of your business and the kinds of transactions you process.
 It is possible for an account to have more than one limit restriction at one time.